 Quality Gate

-Route low-confidence to HITL, high-confidence to user
+Route low-confidence to HITL, high to user

 Log Traces